JoaoAJMatos/VINC/README.md

 Commands can also be sent via broadcasting to all the connected machines, giving the attacker the ability to execute commands on every machine **simultainiously**

 ## Screenshots

+## Commands

+Vinc is able to execute commands